MilaniFrancesco7/Scuola/CoronauVirus/Inglese networking.md

 - Hardware can be shared among different users, it is faster to install and easier to mantain and upgrade
 - users have access to a central store of data
 - communication and transport of files across the network is very quick
+- secure is improved with the use of passwords, and the works is backed up

 CONS OF NETWORKS